Table of Contents

 - Hat: My all-purpose squashy hat usually works for the beach too but sometimes I take another one.

 - Beach chairs: If we’re planning on a lot of beach time where there aren’t sun loungers to rent and we’re checking a bag, we’ll bring our own chairs.
+We really like these KingCamp chairs.
+I was skeptical but they’re surprisingly comfortable, lightweight, and easy to set up, breakdown, and carry.

 - Dry bags: To keep electronics and such safe from getting wet and so we can take them in the water with us if needed.
 We purchased 10L and 20L Adventure Lion bags and they’ve worked very well for us.
 We use the 20L size more often.
-It’s a good size for a couple of cell phones, keys, a Kindle, and still leaves room for air so it floats well.
+It’s a good size for a couple of cell phones, keys, a Kindle, and still leaves room for air so it floats.

 - Shade Shelter: We try to avoid direct sun so if it sounds like there won’t be palapas, umbrellas, or convenient palm trees where we’re going, we’ll take our Coleman shade shelter if we’re checking a bag.
 It’s very lightweight and easy to carry.

 We enjoy snorkeling and try to work it into any trip that we can.
 We especially like snorkeling from the beach where possible.
 While most snorkel excursions include equipment and you can often rent equipment, we did the math on our second trip to Hawaii and determined the equipment would pay for itself in that one trip.
 Plus we avoid the extra errand of picking up and dropping the rental equipment.
-We only check a bag when we’re snorkeling and taking our gear with us.
+We check a bag when we’re snorkeling and taking our gear with us.
 Listed below is the gear we bring with us.
 For more information on snorkeling gear we recommend Tropical Snorkeling, which was very helpful to us in figuring out what we needed.

 - Mask: It’s highly recommended to try one in person, but we didn’t have that luxury so we rolled the dice and bought online.
 My mask fit well.
 Steve’s prescription mask that cost extra did not.
 He had constant issues with leaking that were frustrating.
 He’s since gone to a full-face model that isn’t prescription but is much more comfortable for him.